despresbr/NNNA/README.md

 # NNNA
-Material for Neural Networks Numerical analysis
+Files and more material for Neural Networks Numerical analysis